xai4space/meteors/.github/CONTRIBUTING.md

 # Contributing

-Bonjorno My friend!
+Hi My friend!
 Thank you for considering contributing to Meteors!
 Please follow the guidelines in [contribution guide here](https://xai4space.github.io/meteors/latest/how-to-guides/) to ensure a smooth and efficient contribution process.